When the Well Runs Dry: Modeling Environmental Quenching of High-mass Satellites in Massive Clusters at \boldmath$z \gtrsim 1$: Discussion

-The selection of transition galaxies in this analysis, namely satellites within $\pm 0.30$ Gyr of quenching, aligns with the aforementioned estimates of the visibility time for PSB and GV galaxies.
+The selection of transition galaxies in this analysis, namely satellites within $\pm 0.30$ Gyr of quenching as measured relative to $t_{\rm obs}$, aligns with the aforementioned estimates of the visibility time for massive PSB and GV galaxies – i.e. $0.1-1$ Gyr and $0.25-2$ Gyr, respectively.
 While this choice is consistent with observations, widening the visibility window, for example, to $\pm 0.60$ Gyr, would result in the $R_{\rm quench} = 0.25~\rtwo$ solution predicting a relative abundance of transition galaxies consistent with observations.
 However, the second conclusion regarding the $R_{\rm quench} = 0.25~\rtwo$ solution, namely an overabundance of transition galaxies with high line-of-sight velocities in the inner region of the cluster, remains true and even worsens if the visibility window is expanded.
 Likewise, we find that the general conclusion drawn in \S\ref{subsec:5.2} remains true, namely that only solutions with long quenching timescales ($\tau_{\mathrm{quench}} \gtrsim 1$ Gyr) and large quenching radius ($R_{\rm quench} \gtrsim 0.4~\rtwo$), are capable of reproducing the observed abundance \emph{and} phase-space distribution of transition galaxies in clusters at $z \sim 1$.
-This holds even if we modify our definition of observed transition galaxies to include only PSB or GV galaxies.
+This holds even if we modify our definition of observed transition galaxies to only include recently quenched galaxies (i.e., massive PSB) \emph{or} galaxies in the process of quenching (i.e., massive GV).
+Considering the similar relative abundances and projected phase-space distributions of both galaxy populations (as shown in Figs. \ref{fig:fig3} and \ref{fig:fig4}), we choose to combine them to enhance statistical robustness at the cost of defining a population with an assortment of visibility times.